Free Blocklists of Recently Malicious IP Addresses

-This site offers a set of malicious IP address blocklists that I assemble from data collected from servers that I personally manage.
-After years of fending off thousands of human and robotic miscreants every day, I decided to do something useful with the data by making the malicious IP addresses public so others could add them to their firewalls.
+After years of fending off thousands of human and robotic miscreants every day, I decided to do make the malicious IP addresses public so others could add them to their firewalls.
 Originally there were two sets of lists: one free set, and one set available by paid subscription.

-The collection scripts, the blocklists, and this site were all written with ConfigServer Security and Firewall (CSF) in mind because that's the one I use most often, but the lists should work with any firewall that's capable of importing IP addresses from plain text files.
+The collection scripts, the blocklists, and this site were all written with ConfigServer Security and Firewall (CSF) in mind because that's the one I use most often.
+The lists should work fine with any firewall that's capable of importing IP addresses from plain text files, however.

 The addresses on the lists were caught red-handed, as it were, engaging in malicious activity against this and other servers that I personally manage, including the following kinds of behaviors: